 Catalyst Command Line Interface

-Catalyst includes a standalone command-line-interface compiler tool catalyst-cli that quantum-compiles MLIR input files into an object file, independent of the Catalyst Python frontend.
+Catalyst includes a standalone command-line-interface compiler tool catalyst-cli that compiles quantum programs written in our MLIR dialects into an object file, independent of the Catalyst Python frontend.

 This compiler tool combines three stages of compilation: